thrust26/PacLines/README.md

 1. rank & score (e.g. "1.
 1234")
 2. player number & line (e.g. "4 LN.17")

 The local high score will be reset when a game with a different variation is started.
-Every new high score will be send to the PlusCart High Score Club.
+The highest score of each game will be send to the PlusCart High Score Club.

 ## Acknowledgements
 **Pac-Line Panic** has been developed and tested with **Stella**, the best emulator for the Atari 2600.
 Pac-Line Panic is based on _Paku Paku_ (https://abagames.github.io/crisp-game-lib-11-games/?pakupaku).